 Like magic, a castle of snow and ice appears on Great Slave Lake.
 The SnowKing invites you to partake in the celebrations.
 Watch performances from talented artists on a snow stage.
 See the ice sculpture competition as artisans craft spell-binding creations out of the lake itself.
 Inside the castle you'll find a café, VIP room and a courtyard that features a giant ice slide.
-The castle is open all of March and is guaranteed fun for kids of all ages.
+The castle is open from the end of February to the end of March and is guaranteed fun for kids of all ages.

 In the Mackenzie Delta, the arrival of spring prompts a euphoric celebration after a long winter.
 Locals rejoice with family and friends from across the delta—and from further beyond—with a four-day festival in Inuvik.
 The Muskrat Jamboree is your best bet for getting a glimpse of life in the Western Arctic.